 Get your Luna today!

-Like any product, Luna Display does have limitations and it’s not recommended for high motion content.
+Like any product, Luna Display does have limitations and it’s not recommended for high-motion content.
+For example, I wouldn’t recommend using Luna Display for gaming or video editing.

 Read on for more tips on how to further maximize the performance…

 Note: Some of these performance tips only apply when used with a Mac.
-We hope to bring these settings to our PC software in the near feature.
+We hope to bring these settings to our PC software in the near future.

-What you tweak depends on if you prefer a crisp display with slower motion, or faster motion with a slightly pixelated display.
+What you tweak depends on whether you prefer a crisp display with slower motion or faster motion with a slightly pixelated display.

 Finally, if none of that is to your liking, you can override the Luna Display software using manual rate control.